Pneumococcal Infections Workup

 Invasive Infections

 In most patients with invasive pneumococcal infections, the WBC count is elevated (>12,000 cells/μL) and there is a predominance of neutrophils.
 However, the WBC count may be normal, especially early in the disease process.
-An abnormally low WBC count may indicate severe disease and a poor prognosis.
+Conversely, leukopenia may indicate severe disease and is a poor prognostic sign.
+The ESR and CRP level typically are elevated.

 The development of polymerase chain reaction (PCR) assays for S pneumoniae with sufficient sensitivity and specificity is being widely investigated.
-Successful commercial assays may prove to be clinically useful.
+Successful commercial assays may prove to be clinically useful but are not yet commercially available.

 Meningitis